Forien/foundryvtt-forien-armoury/README.md

 ## Contents
 ### Features
 This Module adds some QoL and automation features, including mechanics that:
-* Allow for automatic removal of Temporary Runes when they get disabled (prefferably by `Times Up` Module).
+* Allow for automatic removal of Temporary Runes when they get disabled (preferably by `Times Up` Module).
   * Optionally allows for damaging an Item when Rune is removed (disabled by default).
-* Allow players to easily repair their equipment for free or for price, using Macro and clean, readable auto-updating Chat Card
+* Item Repair (Macro), allow players to easily repair their equipment for free or for price, using Macro and clean, readable auto-updating Chat Card
-* Allow players to quickly check their progress through current Career and how far are they from completing it.
+* Check Careers (Macro), allows players to quickly check their progress through current Career and how far are they from completing it.
-* Allow players to reclaim portion of ammunition (arrows, bolts or sling bullets) after an encounter.
+* Arrow Reclamation, allowing players to recover some of ammunition (arrows, bolts or sling bullets) after an encounter.
 Defaults to even rolls.
 Disabled by default.
 * Combat Fatigue, using optional "Getting Tired" ruleset.
+* Casting Fatigue, providing soft limit to amount of spells that can be cast in short amount of time.

 ### Items
-Module contains single Compendium pack containing over 80 entries (items and effects).
+Module contains single Compendium pack containing over 117 entries (items and effects).

-* Added 8 new **Careers** across 2 new Career Paths
+* Added 12 new **Careers** across 3 new Career Paths
+  * Monster Hunter
+  * Runebound Ranger
   * Runesmith
-  * Runebound Ranger
 * Added 32 Runes implemented as working Active Effects
 * Added 1 new **Skill** (Runecraft)
-* Added 2 new **Talents** (Dawi Runes, Runebound Magic)
+* Added 11 new **Talents** (Dawi Runes, Runebound Magic, Fortifiend Mind, 3x Fighting Styles and 3x Fighting Masters)
 * Added 2 new **Traits** (Point Blank Rule, Repulsive)
 * Added 11 new and rebalanced **Armour** items:
   * Added Gambesons as an alternative to Leather armour